-SUMMARY: Scientists are trying to create electronic tongues (eT) and noses (eN) that act similar to human tongues and noses.
-These artificial sensors are different from traditional sensors in that they don’t recognize individual molecules, instead, they recognize heterogeneous liquids and gases.
-In this article, the scientists were able to use a combination of surface plasmon resonance imaging (imaging using metal atoms and the changes in electron excitation states) and cross-reactive sensor array (using pattern recognition to sense mixtures) and artificial intelligence to “teach” their eT.
+SUMMARY: Scientists are trying to create electronic tongues (eT) and noses (eN) that act like human tongues and noses.
+These artificial sensors are different from traditional sensors in that they don’t recognize individual molecules, but heterogeneous liquids and gases.
+In this article, scientists were able to use a combination of surface plasmon resonance imaging (imaging using metal atoms and the changes in electron excitation states) and cross-reactive sensor array (using pattern recognition to sense mixtures) and artificial intelligence to train their eT.
 They started with pure samples, then moved on to common liquids (milk, wine, etc).
-Researchers found that their eT was able to recognize different liquids (results in the from of different looking 3D and 2D graphs) and was even able to recognize milk going bad.
+Researchers found that their eT was able to recognize different liquids (results are shown in both 3D and 2D graphs) and was even able to recognize milk going bad.
 This type of technology could be very useful in figuring out water quality or air quality.

 Garçon, L. A., Genua, M., Hou, Y., Buhot, A., Calemczuk, R., Livache, T., … Hou, Y. (2017).
 A Versatile Electronic Tongue Based on Surface Plasmon Resonance Imaging and Cross-Reactive Sensor Arrays-A Mini-Review.
 Sensors (Basel, Switzerland), 17(5), 1046. doi:10.3390/s17051046